Skip to content

 Our opera or concert ends around 10:00 p.m.
 The night will still be young and we will find a place for those who want a post-theatre dinner.
 This is not included in the price.

 Her great-grandfather’s fate had incalculable consequences for the European continent.
-The assassination attempt on him and his wife, Countess Sophie von Chotek, on June 28, 1914 in Sarajevo, was, as we know, the start of World War I, which set the entire old continent on fire.
-The couple is buried in the family crypt in the castle basement, which we also visit.
+The assassination attempt on him and his wife, Countess Sophie von Chotek, on June 28th, 1914 in Sarajevo, was, as we know, the start of World War I, which set the entire old continent on fire.
+The couple is buried in the family crypt in the castle basement, which we will also visit.

 Princess Anita will give us a speech, and there will be an opportunity to ask questions afterwards.
 We are sure that it will be another highlight of the trip.